Denise Richards Looks Back On ‘RHOBH’ Season 9, Does She Have Any Regrets?

 “I had a really great time with all the women and had a good experience.
 There are some things perhaps I wish I didn’t say but it’s all part of doing a reality show I suppose,” she explained.

-According to Richards, she loves all of her co-stars and appreciates how strong and opinionated each of them are.
+According to Richards, she loves all of her co-stars and appreciates how strong and opinionated each of them is.
 She also applauded the ladies for juggling their busy careers with being parents and said they support each other.
 That said, there was a lot of drama surrounding the feud between Lisa Vanderpump and Dorit Kemsley throughout Season 9.

 As fans saw, most of the women took Kemsley’s side and distanced themselves from Vanderpump.
-However, when it came to Richards, she did her best to stay neutral and now says she gets along well with all of her co-stars.
+However, when it came to Richards, she did her best to stay neutral, and now says she gets along well with all of her co-stars.

-While Richards appears to be one of the only Real Housewives of Beverly Hills cast members who doesn’t have an issue with Vanderpump, she confirmed she is closest to Lisa Rinna.
+While Richards appears to be one of the only Real Housewives of Beverly Hills cast members who don’t have an issue with Vanderpump, she confirmed she is closest to Lisa Rinna.

 “I’ve known her for a long time.
 I’ve become friends with all the ladies and really enjoy being around them,” she said.